aestetype/react-fixed-grid/README.md

 # react-fixed-grid

-Create fixed grid for react.
+Create a fixed grid system for react.

 ## Installation